Cheeky Heating, Cooling & Plumbing Blog: Archive for the ‘Heating’ Category

 gas-jets-of-a-furnace

 The most common culprit of a dangerous furnace, especially an older one, is a cracked heat exchanger.
 For a deeper understanding of why this issue is so critical, check out furnace repair needs and the danger of a cracked heat exchanger.
 Even if you don’t have an obvious problem with your furnace’s heat exchanger right now, if your system is 15+ years old, it’s time to start considering an upgrade.
+Newer models offer improved efficiency and safety features compared to an old furnace.
+An important factor to consider when upgrading is the efficiency and reliability of the new system.

 Read on to learn more!